cosmos/interchain-security/docs/docs/adrs/adr-001-key-assignment.md

         oldConsumerAddr := utils.TMCryptoPublicKeyToConsAddr(oldConsumerKey)
         vscID := GetValidatorSetUpdateId()
         AppendConsumerAddrsToPrune(chainID, vscID, oldConsumerAddr)
-    } else {
-        // the validator had no key assigned on this consumer chain oldConsumerKey := validator.TmConsPublicKey()
-    }

-    // check whether the validator is valid, i.e., its power is positive if currentPower := stakingKeeper.GetLastValidatorPower(providerAddr); currentPower > 0 {
-        // to enable multiple calls of AssignConsumerKey in the same block by the same validator
-        // the key assignment replacement should not be overwritten if _, found := GetKeyAssignmentReplacement(chainID, providerConsAddr); !found {
-            // store old key and power for modifying the valset update in EndBlock oldKeyAssignment := abci.ValidatorUpdate{PubKey: oldConsumerKey, Power: currentPower}
-            SetKeyAssignmentReplacement(chainID, providerConsAddr, oldKeyAssignment)
-        }
     }
 } else {
     // if the consumer chain is not registered, then remove the previous reverse mapping